nectima/nectima-style-guide/README.md

 ---

-# Implementation Guidelines
+# Implementation

-## Using Libraries
+## Libraries

-Most projects have initial styling dependencies.
-In the best case, these third-party libraries also use Sass so that importing and extending them is easy and painless.
+Most projects witll have third-party dependencies.
+In the best case, these libraries also use Sass so that importing and extending them is easy and painless.

 The most common library used is Twitter's [Bootstrap](https://getbootstrap.com/).